masm11/tailf/README_en.md

 The app has 1000 lines from the end of the file, so you can scroll.

-When you select a file, you can select any file (or something), but whether the app can open it is another problem.
+When you select a file, you can select any file (even if it is ther than a text file) but whether the app can open it is another problem.
 Also, even if the app can open it, it is not displayed normally if it is an image file or such.

-# Invoke from other app
+# Invoke from other apps

 You can invoke the Tailf app from other apps like File Manager.